SamMed05/c-cpp-notes/docs/cpp/cout-and-cin.md

 :::note

 I've inserted a space before and after the insertion operator `<<`, and the same for the equal sign `=` one line up.
-For both of this cases the space is optional, choose whether to put it or not according to your preferences.
-Remember to be always consistent with you choice, though.
+For both of these cases the space is optional, choose whether to put it or not according to your preferences.
+Remember to be always consistent with your choice, though.

 :::